Pvt. Ruti Shuster

 On January 4, 2009, Dvir’s unit was ambushed by terrorists in the midst of the Jabaliya refugee camp.
 Dvir was operating as the rear guard for his platoon and came under fire first.
 Mortally wounded, he fell while defending his soldiers.
 He was 22 at the time of his passing.

-Staff Sergeant Dvir Emanuelov was laid to rest in the national military cemetery at Mount Herzl.
+Staff Sgt.
+Dvir Emanuelov was laid to rest in the national military cemetery at Mount Herzl.
 He is survived by his mother, sisters and brothers.

 Dror married his girlfriend Hadasa in 1986, while still serving as a platoon commander in Sayeret Matkal.
 Dror and Hadasa settled down in Jerusalem, where they had six children: Yoav, Yael, Eytan, Yishai, Ori-Avraham and Dror-Nechamia who was born after Dror's death and subsequently named after him.
 Dror was a devoted husband and a loving father.
 He used to travel with his children a lot, instilling them with the same love of Israel that he felt.

 In his current position Dror was determined to fight terror, which, during the days of the second Intifada, was daily killing Israeli civilians.
-Dror initiated a new fighting technique which is still used nowadays -- isolating terrorists while trying to minimize the effect on civilian lives.
-As part of his role, Dror worked with the Shin Bet (ISA) and was deeply appreciated by the organization.
+Dror initiated a new fighting technique which is still used today - isolating terrorists while trying to minimize the effect on civilian lives.
+As part of his role, Dror worked with the Shin Bet (ISA) and was deeply valued by the organization.

 On the night of November 15, 2002, Palestinian terrorists opened fire and threw grenades at Jews returning home from the Shabbat prayers at the Cave of Patriarchs in Hebron.
 Dror, who was commander of the Hebron Brigade, arrived to the scene with his men and began to pursue the terrorist.
 In the ensuing exchange of fire, Dror was mortally wounded and died in the field.